The history of RSS

-After 43 years in the Transportation Building, the firm moved to the Place Victoria Stock Exchange Tower, where today it occupies the 2 top floors.
+After 43 years in the Transportation Building, the firm moved to the Place Victoria Stock Exchange Tower, where today it occupies the two top floors.

-With these new additions, the firm consisted of 9 lawyers.
-The firm specialized in Business Law and Civil Litigation.
+With these new additions, the firm consisted of nine lawyers.
+The firm specialized in business law and civil litigation.

 As part of the computer revolution, the first word processing system, the ancestor of the present day computer, was installed to replace the old typewriters and carbon paper.

-Robinson Sheppard Shapiro consisted of 42 lawyers with expanded practice areas in employment law, with the addition of the Labor Law firm of Goloff & Boucher.
+Robinson Sheppard Shapiro consisted of 42 lawyers with expanded practice areas in employment law, with the addition of the labour law firm of Goloff & Boucher.
 A Transportation Law Practice Group also was initiated in that year with the arrival of Louise Baillargeon and her team, subsequently joined by Céline Trudeau.

-Apart from the internal growth of each sub-specialty, a new expertise was added at RSS with the arrival of a group of 4 lawyers practicing Maritime Law.
+Apart from the internal growth of each sub-specialty, a new expertise was added at RSS with the arrival of a group of four lawyers practicing Maritime Law.

 RSS GP becomes a limited liability partnership, RSS LLP.

-Over the years, the firm has grown at a rapid rate and now comprises more than 160 individuals of which almost half are practicing lawyers.
-As far back as the 1950′s, RSS has been extremely proud to have been one of the first law firms to fully recognize the place of women in the practice of Law.
-Today, almost 50% of its lawyers are women.
-Of these, approximately 50% are partners.Four former partners of RSS became judges of the Superior Court and two of them presently sit on the Court.
+Over the years, the firm has grown at a rapid rate and now comprises more than 180 individuals of which almost half are practicing professionals.
+As far back as the 1950’s, RSS has been extremely proud to have been one of the first law firms to fully recognize the place of women in the practice of law.

 Today, RSS is a multicultural bilingual firm where the culture emphasizes excellence in the practice of law, integrity, quality of life, stability, family values and giving back to the community, both in terms of services and philanthropy.
 RSS has and will continue to innovate.